 The business address of the directors is Baarermattstrasse 3, CH-6340 Baar, Switzerland.

-As at the date of this Base Prospectus, none of the directors of Glencore (Schweiz) AG has any conflict of interest between their duties to Glencore (Schweiz) AG and their other principal activities outside of the Group listed above.
+As at the date of this Base Prospectus, none of the directors of Glencore (Schweiz) AG has any conflict of interest between their duties to Glencore (Schweiz) AG and their private interests and/or other duties.

 Auditor